 Adams got his first drum set at the age of two, and started taking lessons when he was four.
 He has studied with some of the finest musicians in the midwest, including Robert Adney (South Dakota Symphony), Steve Roehm (The New Standards), and Phil Hey (Phil Hey Quartet).

 In 2014, Adams became a founding member of Below Zero, along with bassist Jorgen Linné and trombonist Jacob Rochell-Share.
 After a short time, pianist August McKinney and saxophonist Noah Willhite joined the group.
 That core quintet has not changed since 2015.
 Below Zero performs across the Twin Cities regularly for over three years.
 In 2018, the group decided to suspend activity in order for each to pursue additional opportunities.
 The rhythm section intends to continue as a trio.

-Besides music, Adams enjoys video games, science fiction movies, and books by J. R. R. Tolkien.
+Besides music, Adams enjoys philosophy, video games, science fiction movies, and books by J. R. R. Tolkien.